Aemetis, Inc. (NASDAQ:AMTX) CFO Todd Waltz Sells 10,000 Shares

-Aemetis, Inc. (NASDAQ:AMTX) CFO Todd Waltz sold 10,000 shares of the company’s stock in a transaction that occurred on Tuesday, February 16th.
-The stock was sold at an average price of $7.80, for a total value of $78,000.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Aemetis, Inc. (NASDAQ:AMTX) CFO Todd Waltz sold 10,000 shares of Aemetis stock in a transaction that occurred on Wednesday, February 10th.
+The stock was sold at an average price of $7.31, for a total value of $73,100.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.

-Aemetis (NASDAQ:AMTX) last posted its quarterly earnings results on Wednesday, August 11th.
-The specialty chemicals company reported ($0.38) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.46) by $0.08.
-The business had revenue of $54.88 million for the quarter, compared to the consensus estimate of $55.85 million.
-As a group, sell-side analysts expect that Aemetis, Inc. will post -1.88 EPS for the current year.
+Aemetis (NASDAQ:AMTX) last announced its quarterly earnings results on Wednesday, August 11th.
+The specialty chemicals company reported ($0.38) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.46) by $0.08.
+The company had revenue of $54.88 million for the quarter, compared to the consensus estimate of $55.85 million.
+On average, sell-side analysts anticipate that Aemetis, Inc. will post -1.88 EPS for the current fiscal year.

-Large investors have recently bought and sold shares of the business.
-UBS Group AG increased its holdings in shares of Aemetis by 109.9% in the first quarter.
-UBS Group AG now owns 2,084 shares of the specialty chemicals company’s stock worth $51,000 after purchasing an additional 1,091 shares during the last quarter.
-BNP Paribas Arbitrage SA bought a new stake in shares of Aemetis in the second quarter worth about $33,000.
-Marshall Wace LLP grew its position in Aemetis by 16.1% in the second quarter.
-Marshall Wace LLP now owns 28,854 shares of the specialty chemicals company’s stock worth $322,000 after acquiring an additional 4,009 shares in the last quarter.
-Royal Bank of Canada grew its position in Aemetis by 2,069.1% in the second quarter.
-Royal Bank of Canada now owns 7,592 shares of the specialty chemicals company’s stock worth $85,000 after acquiring an additional 7,242 shares in the last quarter.
-Finally, JPMorgan Chase & Co. purchased a new position in Aemetis in the second quarter worth about $100,000.
-48.50% of the stock is currently owned by institutional investors and hedge funds.
+Several research firms have recently commented on AMTX.
+HC Wainwright restated a “buy” rating on shares of Aemetis in a report on Monday, August 16th.
+Evercore ISI began coverage on Aemetis in a report on Wednesday, July 14th.
+They set an “outperform” rating and a $25.00 price objective for the company.
+Credit Suisse Group decreased their price objective on Aemetis from $40.00 to $31.00 and set an “outperform” rating for the company in a report on Monday, August 23rd.
+Finally, Stifel Nicolaus restated a “buy” rating and set a $33.00 price objective (up previously from $31.00) on shares of Aemetis in a report on Monday, August 23rd.
+One equities research analyst has rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average price target of $31.17.

 Aemetis Company Profile